Introduction

 Understanding Airflow and Ventilation Issues

-Blocked vents are another common cause of laptop overheating.
-If you’re using your laptop on soft surfaces like beds or sofas, the vents can easily get obstructed, limiting airflow.
+Blocked vents are another common reason for a laptop overheating.
+If you use your laptop on soft surfaces like a bed or sofa, airflow can easily get blocked at the vents.

 Quick Fix: Ensure Proper Ventilation